Mr Dean Webster - Headteacher

 Mr Daniel Dunn - Head of Geography

 Qualifications: BA Geography, PGCE Secondary Geography, MA Applied Professional Studies Education

 Mr Dunn read Geography at the University of Sheffield and graduated with First Class Honours in 2007.
 Throughout his time at university, his major research pieces centred upon social inequalities, identities and urban space.
 Mr Dunn’s degree was varied and complex, it enhanced the insatiable passion for geography he takes in to every lesson he teaches.
 After his degree, Mr Dunn completed his Postgraduate Certificate in Education at the university, later flourishing whilst studying his Master of Arts Degree in Applied Professional Studies Education.
 He completed his Masters whilst teaching in Sheffield and Rotherham schools, a feat showing his commitment to hard work and perseverance – both crucial values of Mercia School.
-During this time, Mr Dunn completed fascinating research on the importance of home-school relationships, subsequently he is convinced that Mercia School and its valued families must work vehemently together in the interests of the young people we serve.

 Miss Dara Harvey - Teacher of English

 Qualifications: BA English Literature, PGDE Secondary English, MA Education